-- > Establish with EPC Contractor and its subcontractors the skills which will be hired in Georgia during the main construction period. - > Define objectives of vocational training and skills development programme (i.e. training of voluntary candidates

-- > Establish preliminary list of training centre or providers and discuss relevance and skills match with the EPC Contractor.
+- > Establish with EPC Contractor and its subcontractors the skills which will be hired in Georgia during the main construction period. - > Define objectives of vocational training and skills development programme (i.e. training of voluntary candidates from Chuberi and Nakra to skills need for the main construction period) and procure a call for proposals to select a consultancy or an NGO with best experience and appropriate delivery model Contract for 1 year and agree with the selected organisation on a management framework adapted to the Project situation and vocational training objectives - > Establish preliminary list of training centre or providers and discuss relevance and skills match with the EPC Contractor.
 Establish eligibility criteria to training sessions and validate with Advisory Committee.
 Inform local community and establish list of candidates to vocational training.
 Ensure candidates understand that the proposed vocational training purpose is to raise competences and increase likelihood of finding a job, with no obligation for contractors or subcontractors to hire trained persons. - > Organize logistics arrangements for training sessions performed away from Mestia Municipality. - > Execute the training sessions and deliver training certificates. - > Inform the EPC Contractors and subcontractors of list of trained persons with contact details. - > Evaluate effectiveness of vocational training supported by the CIP with EPC Contractor. - > Adapt next training sessions accordingly.

-OC- 51] - Agriculture and livestock support
+[OC- 53] - Agriculture and livestock support